Ga verder naar de inhoud

 📌 LevelUP! aka taking young people’s activism to the next level

-1300 young people are coming to Brussels to participate in our capacity building event in the European Parliament between Friday 12 and Saturday 13 April 2024!
-They’ll come together to learn more about the EU, elevate their activism skills to amplify their impact on issues they care about and learn how to mobilise young voters in their own communities back at home.
+1300 young people came to Brussels to participate in our capacity building event in the European Parliament between Friday 12 and Saturday 13 April 2024.
+They came together to learn more about the EU, elevate their activism skills to amplify their impact on issues they care about and learn how to mobilise young voters in their own communities back at home.

 we’re not alone 💪